M46N3/HTTP-2-lib/README.md

 ```

 ## Testing
-If you want to run the tests from the terminal, use the following commands:
+If you want to run the tests from the terminal, use the following commands to print detailed information about the tests:
 ```sh
 cd HTTP-2-lib/build/
 ./Tests --log_level=all --report_sink=./report --report_format=HRF --report_level=detailed